TalkBank/batchalign-docker/README.md

 You should see a web interface for Batchalign; follow the instructions provided to tag your files.

 ## Seeing Logs
+Unfortunately, the web front-end doesn't provide a progress bar, so to see the logs, follow these instructions.

 To debug or get progress on runs, you may want to see the batchalign logs.
 In the same *directory* as where you first ran Batchalign following the instructions above, but not necessarily needed to be the same terminal, you can run:

 ```bash